Floodplain4/Inventory_System_TL/README.md

 Edits to CSVs reflected in-app via the Refresh Log button

-Parse text from Lenovo directly to auto populate fields for ease of use
+Parse text from Lenovo directly to auto populate fields for ease of use from clipboard

 📦 How to Use
-Download the latest release (v1.4)
+Download the latest release (v1.5)

 Extract the files from the ZIP

-Run LCD1.4.exe
+Run LCD1.5.exe
 (Note: Windows may show a security warning — click More Info > Run Anyway)

 If lcd_log.csv doesn’t open automatically: